sjlearmonth/100-Days-of-Code---The-Complete-Python-Pro-Bootcamp/README.md

 My personal motivation for studying this course is to learn new skills in Python programming and development and ultimately use my skills to become a Machine Learning Engineer using Python to develop software systems and applications in industry.

-I have previously held positions in industry as a DSP (Digital Signal Processing) Engineer where I designed, developed, implemented, tested and deployed DSP software solutions for GSM basestation, GSM mobile handset and satellite demodulator systems.
-I took a career break to care for my wife who suffered a stroke and subsequently became disabled however I am now ready and available to resume my career as a Machine Learning Engineer working remotely from home for any employer in the world who embraces the exciting future that lies ahead in Machine Learning.
+I have previously held positions in industry as a DSP (Digital Signal Processing) Engineer where I designed, developed, implemented, tested and deployed DSP software solutions, in Assembler, Matlab, Perl and C programming languages, for GSM basestation, GSM mobile handset and satellite demodulator systems.
+I took a career break to care for my wife who suffered a stroke and subsequently became disabled however I am now ready and available to resume my career as a Machine Learning Engineer working remotely from home for any employer in the world who embraces the exciting future that lies ahead in Machine Learning applications.